QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 u'\left(C_{t}\right) \quad \text{ for all } t=0,1,\dots, T
 ```

-Applying  the inverse of the utility function on both sides of the above
+Applying  the inverse  marginal utility  of consumption  function on both sides of the above
 equation gives

 $$